-Iceland in March comes with the anticipation of spring, more daylight, and slightly warmer temperatures.
+March in Iceland comes with the anticipation of spring, more daylight, and slightly warmer temperatures.
 There are plenty of activities to do at this time of year.
-The weather in March roughly hovers between 28 – 38° Fahrenheit and precipitation is at an all-time high.

 Planning your trip to Iceland last minute?